ZapataCamilo/holbertonschool-low_level_programming/hello_world/README.md

 2.In this script I just tell that the compilition just only make the assembly step in the compilition process.

 3.In this script I tell that compiles a c file and with -o I just tell that the executable name is cisfun.

+4.In this script I tell that prints ""Programming is like building a multilingual puzzle with puts"

+5.Int his script I tell that prints "with proper grammar, but the outcome is a piece of art," with printf